-A doctor or pharmacist can provide advice on which medications are safe to use and can often recommend alternatives if women can no longer take their regular medicines.
+A doctor or pharmacist can provide advice on which medications are safe to use and can often recommend alternatives if a person can no longer take their regular medications.

-Pregnant women can carry on with most of their normal activities as long as they take some necessary precautions.
+Pregnant people can carry on with most of their typical activities as long as they take some necessary precautions.
 When in doubt, it is best to check with a doctor about activity restrictions during pregnancy.

-Some pregnant women, particularly those with a higher risk of preterm labor or other complications, may need to restrict additional activities that this article does not list.
+Some pregnant people, particularly those with a higher risk of preterm labor or other complications, may need to restrict additional activities that this article does not list.

 What fruit or vegetables should I avoid during pregnancy?